Lusaka Lusaka Province, Zambia Travel Guide

 Lusaka's surrounding areas present opportunities to experience Zambia's natural beauty.

 Lusaka National Park is the main nature escape close to the city, presenting a taste of Zambian wildlife.
-Munda Wanga Environmental Park combines nature ambles with animal conservation efforts, producing a pleasant environment for a relaxed visit.
+Munda Wanga Environmental Park combines nature walks with animal conservation efforts, producing a pleasant environment for a relaxed visit.

 Beyond the city, cultural sites illuminate Zambia's heritage.